JulietIdoko22/Technical-Writing-Assignment/README.md

 _**How to Commit a File using GitHub CLI**_
 1. Open your VScode
 2. Open the folder where you saved your repository in your local machine.
-3. At this stage, go through your file and proofread to make sure that all necessary changes and corections have been made
+3. At this stage, go through your file and proofread to make sure that all necessary changes and corrections have been made
 4. click on CTRL+S to save your changes
-5. Navigate to the top lrft corner of the VScode and click on 'view.'
+5. Navigate to the top left corner of the VScode and click on 'view.'
 6. Just like you did when you were cloning your repository, click on terminal from the drop down menu.
 7. Then navigate to the down left corner of your opened repository and click on the sign after the plus sign there.
-8. Select git Bash which will open a git Terminal at the down part of your interface.
+8. Select git Bash which will open a git Terminal at the down-part side of your interface.
 That is where you will perform your commit commands.
 9. Open your repositoery using this

     ### Syntax